tomsiewert/nixops-plugged/README.md

     });
 }
 ```
-While inside the development shell for your flake you will now have access to a fully(ish) featured nixops.
+While inside the development shell for your flake you will now have access to a fully(ish) featured `nixops`.
+If you just want a nixops with a *single* plugin, then this flake additionally exports packages for this use case too, i.e `nixops-plugged.packages.nixops-aws` to get a `nixops` with the `nixops-aws` plugin.

 | Plugins | Included |
 |:---|:---:|